cary-ilm/openexr/docs/ReadingAndWritingImageFiles.rst

 Writing a Tiled Image File
 --------------------------

-This example is a variation of the one in `Writing an Image File <#Writing an Image File>`__, on page
-`10 <#Writing an Image File>`__.
-We are writing a *ONE_LEVEL* image file with two channels, G, and Z, of type *HALF*, and *FLOAT* respectively, but here the file is tiled instead of scan line based:
+This example is a variation of the one in _`Writing an Image File`.
+We are writing a ``ONE_LEVEL`` image file with two channels, G, and Z, of type ``HALF``, and ``FLOAT`` respectively, but here the file is tiled instead of scan line based:

 .. literalinclude:: src/writeTiled1.cpp
    :language: c++

-As one would expect, the code here is very similar to the code in `Writing an Image File <#Writing an Image File>`__ on page `10 <#Writing an Image File>`__.
+As one would expect, the code here is very similar to the code in _`Writing an Image File`.
 The file's header is created in line 1, while lines 2 and 3 specify the names and types of the image channels that will be stored in the file.
 An important addition is line 4, where we define the size of the tiles and the level mode.
-In this example we use *ONE_LEVEL* for simplicity.
+In this example we use ``ONE_LEVEL`` for simplicity.
 Line 5 opens the file and writes the header.
-Lines 6 through 17 tell the *TiledOutputFile* object the location and layout of the pixel data for each channel.
+Lines 6 through 17 tell the ``TiledOutputFile`` object the location and layout of the pixel data for each channel.
 Finally, line 18 stores the tiles in the file.

 Reading a Tiled Image File
 --------------------------

-Reading a tiled file with the general interface is virtually identical to reading a scan line based file, as shown in `Interleaving Image Channels in the Frame
+Reading a tiled file with the general interface is virtually identical to reading a scan line based file, as shown in _`Interleaving Image Channels in the Frame Buffer`; only the last three lines are different.
-Buffer <#Interleaving Image Channels in the Frame Buffer>`__, on page `14 <#Interleaving Image Channels in the Frame Buffer>`__; only the last three lines are different.
 Instead of reading all scan lines at once with a single function call, here we must iterate over all tiles we want to read.

 .. literalinclude:: src/readTiled1.cpp
    :language: c++

-In this example we assume that the file we want to read contains two channels, G and Z, of type *HALF* and *FLOAT* respectively.
+In this example we assume that the file we want to read contains two channels, G and Z, of type ``HALF`` and ``FLOAT`` respectively.
 If the file contains other channels, we ignore them.
 We only read the highest-resolution level of the image.
-If the input file contains more levels (*MIPMAP_LEVELS* or *MIPMAP_LEVELS*), we can access the extra levels by calling a four-argument version of the *readTile()* function:
+If the input file contains more levels (``MIPMAP_LEVELS`` or ``MIPMAP_LEVELS``), we can access the extra levels by calling a four-argument version of the ``readTile()`` function:

 .. code-block::

     in.readTile (tileX, tileY, levelX, levelY);

-or by calling a six-argument version of *readTiles()*:
+or by calling a six-argument version of ``readTiles()``:

 .. code-block::